Why You Should Start Business Connecting Now

 1. Job seeker

-Find a new job that would suit me better (YOU).
-A job that would give me more learning possibilities and would energize me more than the job I had (YOUR STORY).
+Find a new job that would suit me better.
+A job that would give me more learning possibilities and would energize me more than the job I had (YOU).

-For some time I had been active on several social media.
+For some time I had been actively sharing my interests, perspectives and activities on several social media (YOUR STORY).
 I discovered that a lot of people who were working in the field I was interested in were active on Twitter (AUDIENCE).
 I started following more people, sharing more messages and engage with them by replying to their tweets (CONTACTS).
 I also visited events where I then met persons with whom I had connected with online before (ONLINE AND OFFLINE VISIBILITY).
 One of the persons who I was following on Twitter shared that she attended a contest.
 This made me realize that no matter what the value of that contest was, the fact that she could share about her participation online was good for her personal branding.
 Some months later I, partly because of my realization, attended a contest that was related to the field I wanted to work in.
 I did not only participate but also asked a manager, who I knew was managing a team I was interested in working in, for feedback on my idea.
 I did this by sending him a tweet.
 He replied and we shared some messages on the content.

 Some months after the contest the manager that I had communicated with online and was managing the team that I wanted to work in shared a job offer.
 After sending my letter (and another tweet of course) and having the job interview I got the job!

 Last year I started networking events for Dutch people in Berlin.
 First I made a Facebook event, followed by engaging messages.
 Once I saw there was enough interest I created a Facebook group (AUDIENCE).
 At that point, I didn’t know that I would start organising “German for Dutch speakers” courses 10 months later with a teacher I met.
-I created a Facebook group for our course and did research on all the networks for Dutch people in Berlin (CONTACTS).
-I started sharing about our courses in the online networks (ONLINE VISIBILITY) and became a member of business networks (OFFLINE VISIBILITY).
+I did research on all the networks for Dutch people in Berlin and created a Facebook group for our course (CONTACTS).
+I started sharing about our course in relevant online networks (ONLINE VISIBILITY) and became a member of several business networks (OFFLINE VISIBILITY).

 Since we started the course we have been having student groups every 2 months.
 We have been prototyping constantly in order to find the right offer for our target group.
 By now I have organised 10 networking events.
 What started as an event for Dutch people became an event for Dutch speakers and international friends.
 The events are a great place to meet interesting people who also have the potential to become a future course participant or client.

-A Dutch organisation wanted to do a research project in Germany in order to learn more about their business opportunities abroad (YOU).
-Their online platform connects talent in temporary teams, inside and between organisations and communities (YOUR STORY).
+A Dutch organisation wanted to do research in Germany in order to learn more about their business opportunities there (YOU).
+They provide businesses with an online platform that connects talent in temporary teams, inside and between organisations and communities (YOUR STORY).
 They needed to find a business in Germany that would use their platform for several months (AUDIENCE).

-First of all, we shared messages about our search for a business partner in relevant social media channels and amongst people we knew (CONTACTS).
-Afterwards, we started meeting potential partners in order to get to know their businesses better.
-Once we found a partner we realized we knew a lot of other people in Germany who could be interesting for the research.
+First of all, I shared messages about our search for a business partner in relevant social media channels and amongst people I knew (CONTACTS).
+Afterwards, I started meeting potential partners in order to get to know their businesses better.
+Once I found a partner I realized I knew a lot of other people in Germany who could be interesting for the research.
 We interviewed many of those people via Skype (ONLINE VISIBILITY).
 Also, during the visits of the Dutch organisation in Germany, they met a lot of valuable contacts from different organisations in person (OFFLINE VISIBILITY).

-An organisation that was willing to use the platform was found and provided information for the research project.
+An organisation that was willing to use the platform was found and provided valuable information for the research.
 Equally relevant was all the information that was gathered by interviewing many key people (for the research objective) from other organisations in Germany.